Rel1cx/eslint-react/README.md

 1. **TypeScript first**.
 If a behavior can already be enforced by TypeScript built-in checker, don't reimplement it.
 2. **Formatting independent**.
 Rules should check for correctness, not style.
 We recommend using style focused tools for formatting (e.g. [dprint](https://dprint.dev/) or [eslint-stylistic](https://github.com/eslint-stylistic/eslint-stylistic)).
+3. **No Auto-fix**.
+Auto-fix is a great feature, but it's not always safe and reliable.
+We prefer to not to do auto-fix at all than to implement it in a way that can cause more problems than it solves.
-3. **Sensible defaults**.
+4. **Sensible defaults**.
 Rules should be easy to setup and use with minimal configuration and sensible defaults.
-4. **[Rules over Options](./docs/rules-over-options.md)**.
+5. **Rules over Options [[1]](./docs/rules-over-options.md)**.
 Each rule should have a single purpose.
 Make multiple rules work together to achieve more complex behaviors instead of adding options to a single rule.

 ## License